 If you live in Oklahoma, and you are reading this article, chances are that you already use cannabis, or you’re at least curious about it.
 The great news is now there is a way you can start buying cannabis legally in Oklahoma and have convenient access to it.

 How to get an Oklahoma medical marijuana card

 So, how do you get approved for medical marijuana in Oklahoma?
 Overall it is actually a relatively easy process.
-In the past the processed seemed nearly impossible, and you had to have a terminal illness or jump through hoops and go to the doctor multiple times to get certified.
-But recently, Oklahoma enhanced their program and have removed all of the barriers to getting a card so now it very safe and simple
+In the past, the process seemed nearly impossible, and you had to have a terminal illness or jump through hoops and go to the doctor multiple times to get certified.
+But recently, Oklahoma enhanced their program and has removed all of the barriers to getting a card so now it very safe and simple

 How to find a medical marijuana doctor in Oklahoma